ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
-- HAL: Added "lines" handling to PAL driver, hal are identifiers of both ports and pins encoded in a single value.
+- HAL: Added "lines" handling to PAL driver, lines are identifiers of both ports and pins encoded in a single value.
 Added a set of macros operating on lines.
 - HAL: Merged the latest STM32F2xx CMSIS headers and fixed the support